JoshW-7/PaperMarioRandomizer/README.md

  - Editing GUI: Run "run_qt_designer.bat".
 This will open QtDesigner.
 Save changes or additions to the /ui folder.
  - Building executable: Run "build_exe.bat".
 The resulting executable will be in the /Release folder.
  - Note: Full release package must include StarRod folder and config.json in the same path as the executable.

- Currently, the project is in a mostly-working state but still needs a handful of tweaks and additions to be worthy of an official release package.